cloudmesh-community/book/chapters/in/assignments.md

 -   As we want to avoid plagiarism within the class, IU google doc is used to identify and assign unique assignments to the students.
     Therefore you need to have access to IU google.
-YOu can not use your regular google ID.
+You can not use your regular google ID.
 You will need to learn how to manage multiple google IDs if you also have a non IU google ID set up.